rodrigomlpOz/algorithms/sliding_window/LongestSubsWithout/longestWithout.md

 2. **Expand the window**: Move the `right` pointer to the right, adding characters to a hash set as long as there are no duplicates.
 3. **Shrink the window**: When a duplicate is encountered, move the `left` pointer to remove characters until the duplicate is eliminated.
 4. **Track the maximum length**: Keep updating the length of the longest substring encountered.

+### Why while loop?

+Example:
+Consider the string "abba" and the sliding window approach:

+When the right pointer reaches the second 'b', an if statement would remove only the first character, but the substring would still have repeating 'b's.
+The while loop ensures that both characters ('a' and 'b') are removed until the substring becomes valid again (i.e., the second 'b' can now be added).

 ### Python Code Example: